close

 • rspress-custom-theme: enables your AI agent to customize the Rspress theme, such as CSS variables, layout slots, and theme component overrides.

 These skills do not affect the runtime behavior of your Rspress site.
 They only provide local guidance for AI agents when editing or maintaining the project.
-If you do not use an AI agent, you can press Enter to skip this option.
+If you do not use an AI agent, you can deselect them or press Enter to skip this option.

 For more information about Agent Skills and other AI-related capabilities, see AI.